 5. Walking the dog

-Get out and get some fresh air – take your little one and the dog for a walk.
+Get out and get some fresh air – take your baby and the dog for a walk.
 Easier said than done.
 Coordinating a pooch and a pram can be a nightmare especially if your fur baby tends to walk you, not the other way around.
 And don’t even attempt to grab a coffee on the way unless you are happy wearing it not drinking it.

 Tip: go to an off-leash park where your dog can run around without taking the pram with them!